ISUBell/BasketballStatsDatabase/README.md

 <h3>To run locally:</h3>
 <ul>
 <li>Clone repo to local drive</li>
-<li>Install with Maven</li>
+<li>clean Install with Maven</li>
 <li>Run as server with Apache Tomcat 8.0</li>
-<li>You do not need any local database setup, the app will automatically connect to the live database</li>
+<li>You do not need any local database setup, the app will automatically connect to the cloud database</li>
 </ul>